memmo01/recipe-constructor/README.md

 There can be a max of 24 recipes added to each time frame.

 This was created as an example for using a constructor.

 The styling of the website will be improved as time goes on.
-Going forward I plan to implement this into a program using servers to save data
+Going forward I plan to implement this into a program using mySQL database to save data.